oracleimc/workshops/appdev/cloudnative/k8s/jenkinspipelines/jenkins.pipelines.OKE2.md

 10.0.11.2   Ready     node      1d        v1.12.7
 10.0.12.2   Ready     node      1d        v1.12.7
 ```

+## Github Access Token ##

+To get your access token, go [here](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line).
+Save it in a file somewhere you will need it later.

 ### You are now ready to get started. ###